Religion in Belgium: 21st century

 In 2002, the officially recognized Protestant denomination at the time, the United Protestant Church of Belgium (consisting of around 100 member churches, usually with a Calvinist or Methodist past) and the unsubsidized Federal Synod of Protestant and Evangelical Churches (which had 600 member churches in 2008 but did not include all Evangelical and Charismatic groups outside the Catholic tradition) together formed the Administrative Council of the Protestant and Evangelical Religion (ARPEE in Dutch, CACPE in French).
 The council is now the accepted mouthpiece of Protestantism in all three linguistic communities of Belgium: Dutch, French, and German.

 The 21st century has witnessed significant changes in the religious demography of Belgium, characterized by a decline of Catholicism and the growth of irreligion and other religions, some of them brought by waves of immigration from foreign countries, including Pentecostalism, Orthodox Christianity, Islam, Hinduism, Buddhism and Chinese religions.

 Apart from Islam, however, these groups are very small demographically, especially alongside the unaffiliated demographic of 37%.

+Recent changes in religious practice

+In 2024, the Belgian Catholic Bishops’ Conference reported a slight increase in Sunday Mass attendance, with an average of 173,335 people attending on a “regular Sunday in October,” up from 167,360 in 2023.

+The number of adult baptisms (catechumens) has also risen: from around 180 in 2015 to 362 in 2024, with 536 expected in 2025.

+However, regular attendance remains low in comparison with earlier decades, and identity‐based affiliation (identifying as Catholic) continues to exceed levels of active participation.

+Law and religious symbols

+In May 2024 the European Court of Human Rights upheld the admissibility of Belgium’s ban on visible religious symbols (including headscarves) in the Flemish Community’s public school network, finding that a policy of state neutrality may justify general prohibitions when applied without discrimination.

+Similarly, under Belgian law, public sector employers may enforce neutrality policies regarding visible religious symbols provided such rules are general, nondiscriminatory, and necessary to the functioning of the institution.

+Discrimination and social experience

+Data from the European Union Fundamental Rights Agency indicate a rising incidence of discrimination against Muslims in Belgium, particularly in employment and housing.